amyxzhang/wikum/coding_setup.md

 #### Install virtualenv and python packages

-Please install python 3.7.
+Please install Python 3.7.
 [Here](https://tecadmin.net/install-python-3-7-on-ubuntu-linuxmint/) are the instructions for Ubuntu and Linux machines.
 For MacOS, you can use Homebrew.
-Then, create a virtualenv using python 3.7 (here I am calling it wikum-env3), activate it, and install requirements:
+Then, create a virtualenv using Python 3.7 (here I am calling it wikum-env3), activate it, and install requirements:
 ```sh

 $ sudo python3.7 -m venv wikum-env3